This post about celiac symptoms contains affiliate links.

 30. Weight loss

 Do you think you have celiac disease?
-Complete the checklist at Celiac.com and discuss the results with your doctor.
+Read my post, Diagnosis of Celiac Disease – What You Need to Know and complete the checklist at Celiac.com.
+Be sure to discuss all this information with your doctor.

 Should You Be Gluten-Free Even If You Don’t Have Celiac Disease?